redeyed-archive/srd-api/README.md

 You can state one or more of the following filters:

-- classes: one or more SpellcasterClass that the spells could belong to.
+- classes: one or more classType that the spells could belong to.
 - levels: one or more spell levels that the spell could have.
 - name: a string to compare to part or the whole of a name of a spell.
 This is case insensitive.
 - schools: one or more spell School that the spell could have.